 Garlic Mashed Potatoes are the easiest way to make your next dinner extra special.
 Tender potatoes are mashed until rich and creamy with butter, cream and roasted garlic.

-The best potatoes for garlic mashed potatoes are nice and starchy like russets or Yukon gold.
+The best potatoes for garlic mashed potatoes are nice and starchy like russets, Idaho potatoes, or Yukon gold.

-- Garlic Powder: If you don’t have any garlic on hand, you can add garlic powder (you can even buy roasted garlic powder) once the potatoes are cooked.
+Finally, if you don’t have fresh garlic, you can use garlic powder (you can even buy roasted garlic powder) once the potatoes are cooked.
 Heat it up with the milk/butter mixture and stir it in.

 How to Make Garlic Mashed Potatoes